CarlG96/portfolio-project-5-frontend/MANUAL_TESTS.md

     * Test: The 'Already have an account?
 Sign In' link redirects the user to the Sign In Page.
     * Result: User is redirected to the Sign In Page.

-    * Lighthouse check:

     * Responsiveness check: Responsive across a wide range of devices.

 ## Navbar